 What we don’t: Drawstring closure and lid is an archaic design.

 Dyneema is among the strongest fabrics in the world in terms of strength-to-weight ratio, resists moisture to an impressive degree, and is super lightweight.
 Suffice to say, we generally trust packs that utilize this material.
-And the Prism 40 is the most durable alpine option in our round-up, trumping even the Arc’teryx Alpha FL above.
-It also compresses better than both with a top compression strap and side straps that cinch the load close to the back, and features external crampon carry—a feature ice and alpine climbers will love.
+Along with Hyperlite's own Halka above, the Dyneema-equipped Prism 40 is among the most durable options in our round-up, trumping even the Arc’teryx Alpha FL above.
+It also compresses better than both with a top compression strap and side straps that cinch the load close to the back and features external crampon carry—a feature ice and alpine climbers will love.
 To top it off, an aluminum stay, firm foam padding, and a padded hipbelt mean the Prism carries more comfortably than a pack like the Alpha FL.

 Capacities: 35, 55L